boo1ean/NordCms/README.md

 ###Creating a block

-Blocks are created using the CmsBlock widget.
-To add a block add the following to one of your views:
+Blocks are used for displaying Cms content within views and they can be created using the CmsBlock widget.
+To add a block, add the following code to one of your views:

 ~~~
 [php]
 <?php $this->widget('cms.widgets.CmsBlock',array('bar')) ?>
 ~~~

-Calling the block widget does the same as linking to a page.

 ###Adding content to a node

-You can add content to your nodes by pressing the 'Update' below the content.
+If you have permissions to update Cms content an 'Update' link will be displayed below the content.
 Nodes have a set of properties that can be specified per language:

 * Heading - _the main heading_
 * Body - _the content_
 * Stylesheet - _stylesheet associated with the content_
 * URL - _the page URL (page/{url}-{id}.html)_
 * Page Title - _the page title_
+* Breadcrumb - _the breadcrumb text_
 * Meta Title - _the page meta title_
 * Meta Description - _the page meta description_
 * Meta Keywords - _the page meta keywords_

 Please note that the page properties are only used with pages.

+It is possible to create relations between nodes by setting the parent.
+This will help you organize your content and it will also automatically set the correct breadcrumbs.

 ###Editing content

-You can use various tags within the node body:
+You can use various tags within the body-field:

-* {heading} - _the main heading_
+* {{heading}} - _the main heading_
-* {image:id} - _displays an attached image_
+* {{image:id}} - _displays an attached image_
+* {{node:name}} - _displays an inline node
-* {attachment:id} - _a link to an attached file_
+* {{file:id}} - _creates a link to an attached file_
+* {{email:address}} - _creates a mailto link_
+* {{name|text}} - _creates an internal link_
-* {node:name} - _displays an inline node
+* {{address|text}} - _creates an external link_

 Please note that you cannot render inline nodes using the block widget.